Skip to main content

 What is an apostille and when do I need one?

-An apostille is an official government certification that authenticates a document for use in countries that are parties to the Hague Apostille Convention.
+An apostille is an official government certification that authenticates a US document for use in countries that are parties to the Hague Apostille Convention.
 You need one when presenting a US document — such as a power of attorney, birth certificate, marriage certificate, or educational diploma — to a foreign government or institution.

 How quickly can documents be notarized?

-Do you work with estate planning attorneys?
+Do you work with estate and trust attorneys?

 What states recognize remote online notarization?